jerryluk/jquery-lazyload/README.md

 You can trigger the detection by triggering a "lazyload" event on the container, e.g.

     $("div.container").trigger("lazyload");

+##License

+This plugin is licensed under the MIT license.

 Please feel free to let me know if you have any questions!